By David Drinks

 This system allows us to sense and perceive motion and provides information about the movement of the head and its position with respect to gravity and other inertial forces.

-Basically, this complex inner ear system allows us to orient to our environment and maintain equilibrium.
-It allows us to rotate our head, look in all different directions, and experience rotational forces without feeling all out of sorts.
+This complex inner ear system allows us to orient to our environment and maintain equilibrium.
+It allows us to rotate our heads, look in all different directions, and experience rotational forces without feeling all out of sorts.

-This system usually works just fine, but there are disorders that can happen to your vestibular system which cause you to feel dizzy.
-If you’ve ever experienced positional vertigo, then you know what this is like.
-You suddenly feel like the room is spinning around you when you’re not moving at all.
+This system usually works just fine, but some disorders can happen to your vestibular system that cause you to feel dizzy.
+If you have ever experienced positional vertigo, then you know what this is like.
+You suddenly feel like the room is spinning around you when you are not moving at all.

-While vertigo is a rather common disorder of this system, there are many other reasons why your vestibular system may not be functioning optimally, and if that is the case, you will not be balancing optimally.
+While vertigo is a rather common disorder of this system, there are many other reasons why your vestibular system may not be functioning optimally.
+If that is the case, you will not be balancing optimally.

 Even minor deficits in the input from your vestibular system or your brain’s response to those inputs can leave you wobbling the moment you turn your head to look at something while walking.
 If you have any issue with positional awareness or dizziness when turning your head or bending over, then seeing a healthcare professional may be warranted.